SAP/terraform-provider-cloudfoundry/docs/resources/service_instance.md

 - `syslog_drain_url` (String) URL to which logs for bound applications will be streamed; only shown when type is user-provided.
 - `tags` (List of String) List of tags used by apps to identify service instances.
 They are shown in the app VCAP_SERVICES env.
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))
-- `upgrade_available` (Boolean) Whether or not an upgrade of this service instance is available on the current Service Plan; details are available in the maintenance_info object; Only shown when type is managed

 ### Read-Only